GrandezXaferdian/separdianZ/README.md

 ## Version 0.2.3 changes

-Flutter app functionality - Various bug fixes just to make the app barely usable
+Flutter app functionality - Various bug fixes just to make the app barely usable Provision to share progress

-## In next version (v.0.2.4)

-Periodic notifications, Bug fixes, Provision to share progress Minor additions include
+## Version 0.2.4 changes

+Various bug fixes and functionality optimizations such as
 1) Prevent the task to be dismissable
-2) Add a step up button to add a new cycle (or reduce a cycle)
+2) Add a step up button to add a new cycle
 3) Make the time save when the user presses the back button as well
 4) Add provision to hide tasks completed

+## In next version (v.0.2.5)

+Periodic notifications while away.

 ## To do

 Enhancements
-1) Make the progress percent reflect the tasks completed duration than the number of cycles -
 4) Add a proper icon for the splash screen
 5) Organize the files and codes properly